monarch-initiative/phenogrid/README.md

 - The js/ folder contains all individual js files in CommonJS format.
 - The dist/ folder contains two files, phenogrid-bundle.js and phenogrid-bundle.css.
 For now, only the js bundle is generated with browserify/gulp, the css bundle is hand-merged.
 This way, we can just specify these two files, together with the config js in webapp.js once we have the final npm stuff integrated into both phenogrid and monarch-app repos.
 - I'll remove the dist/ folder later, since it will be created during the installation.
 It's here for now, simply to make it work in monarch-app after duplication.
-- The npm stuff is from the zy branch, improvements will be made soon.
+- The npm stuff is from the zy branch (based on Seth's kltm branch) and Dan's PR, improvements will be made soon.

 #About Phenogrid